mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Builds the specified wars (if not specified: all wars of the project) on the attached stage.
-The war is uploaded to the respective server and a Docker build is run with the build arguments (specified by *key*`=`*value* arguments).
+Builds the specified war (if not specified: all wars of the project) on the attached stage.
+The war is uploaded to the respective server and a Docker build is run with appropriate build arguments.
 Available build argument depend on the template being used, you can see them in the error message if you specify an unknown build argument.
-Default build arguments are loaded from a properties file in the war.
+Build arguments are loaded from a properties file in the war.
+You can add additional argument or overwrite values by passing *key*`=`*value* arguments to the command.

 You can see the build argument actually used for an image with `stool app`.

 You can build a stage while it's running.
 In this case, specify `-restart` to stop the currently running image and that the newly build one.
-Or use `stool restart`.
+Or use `stool restart` after the build.

 *keep* specifies the number of images that will not be exceeded for this application, default is 3.
 I.e. if you already have 3 images and run `build`, the oldest unreferenced image the will be removed.
 Unreferenced means it's not currently running in a container.